No Fault Divorce Bill

 Overview

 The No Fault Divorce Bill aims to simplify the divorce process in England and Wales by removing the need to prove fault or blame.
-It allows couples to divorce jointly based on a mutual declaration that their marriage or civil partnership has irretrievably broken down.
+Both parties will need to jointly agree the marriage has irretrievably broken down to obtain a divorce.

 Description

-The bill amends the Matrimonial Causes Act 1973 and the Civil Partnership Act 2004.
-It introduces a new process where both parties involved in a marriage or civil partnership can jointly petition for divorce or dissolution.
-This petition must include individual statements from each party confirming the irretrievable breakdown of the relationship.
-These statements must be signed freely and independently, meaning without coercion or undue influence.
+This bill amends the Matrimonial Causes Act 1973 and the Civil Partnership Act 2004.
+It introduces a new process where both parties in a marriage or civil partnership can jointly petition for divorce or dissolution.

 Government Spending